Skip to Main Content

 Backd: Best for high loan limits

-Overview: Backd is a fintech lender specializing in business lines of credit and working capital loans.
-It keeps its loan requirements relaxed.
-And unlike many business lenders, its loans don’t require you to secure them with assets or a personal guarantee.
+Overview: Backd is a fintech lender specializing in business lines of credit, working capital loans and a unique buy now, pay later loan option.
+You can receive funding in as little as 24 hours and track your withdrawals through its online dashboard.
+It also keeps most of its loan requirements relaxed, helping startups and borrowers with fair credit access funding.
+And unlike many business lenders, its loans don’t require you to secure them with assets.

 OnDeck: Best for short-term lines of credit